sskkyy786/AI-phabet/Week 1/README.md

 # Week 1

-Welcome to the course!
-This week we talk about -
+Topics to be covered this week :
-* Data Visualisation using Matplotlib
+* Essential libraries: Numpy and Matplotlib
 * Data Distribution
-* Numpy

 To make sure that you understand things well, we have given a brief description of the topics followed by links ranging from beginner's to advanced material.
 It is okay if you don't understand everything in the first go.
 The topics covered lay the foundations of Machine Learning, so take your time to understand things well.
 Also, it is not so important to get into everything rigorously, you can do that as per your needs later in the course, but do read the things and get an overall notion.